nickmeldrum/NumberNames/README.md

  * 1,000,000:	million
  * 1,000,000,000:	billion

-## Number Rules
+## The algorithm

-The set of rules for converting an integer number to text initially appear to be reasonably complex. however, once analysed, they can be separated into a small number of distinct rule groups that are simpler to implement individually.
 To provide a single algorithm for all the integer values there are six such rule groups:

 1. Zero Rule: If the value is zero then the number in words is ‘zero’ and no other rules apply.